SamueleD98/assignment_1/README.md

 - The maps follow the same scheme as the one given for the assignment (i.e. same ontology, different ABox)
 - The robot starts its motion with enough energy to load the map (so a *battery low* stimulus is ignored in that state).
 Otherwise the robot wouldn't be able to reach the recharge room since if it didn't load the information about the environment before the stimulus.
 - When low on battery, the robot is able to reach the recharging room even if this is not adjacent to the current location.
-- May happens the battery result full after a *battery low* signal comes.
+- May happens the battery results full after a *battery low* signal comes.
 Why this, it's not part of the discusion (could be a battery level misreading,  poor/defective hardware,.. ).

 ### Package List